chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 ## Fancy a chat?

 <p data-about="contact">
 If you got through this and thought “Wow I need to talk to Chris!”, I’ll take the compliment.
-You can send me a tweet <a href="https://twitter.com/ckirknielsen">@ckirknielsen</a>, or email me if needed at <code>chriskirknielsen[at]gmail[dot]com</code>—yes, written communication is preferred!
+You can send me a tweet <a href="https://twitter.com/ckirknielsen">@ckirknielsen</a>, or email me if needed at <code>chriskirknielsen[at]gmail[dot]com</code>!
 </p>

 <p class="about-quotebox">Unknown phone numbers give me anxiety.</p>